SvetlanaRedkina/Ranking-Companies/README.md

      petCompanies

-- You will also find queries in Companies.sql and my explanations of similarities and differencies between ranking functions:
+- The queries in Companies.sql include commented explanations of similarities and differencies between ranking functions:

      rank() and rank() with partition by